Committees and Caucuses

 For nearly ten years, I served as president of the Houston Branch of the National Association for the Advancement of Colored People (NAACP).
 In that capacity I worked hard to make sure that every American had equal opportunities.
 I continue this fight on the House Committee on Financial Services.
 As long as I am in Congress, I will work to protect programs like the Community Development Block Grant Program (CDBG), Section 8 housing and to increase funding for fair housing programs.

-More than 72,000 Houstonians are employed by 8,000 Houston firms in the finance, insurance, real estate and banking industries.
 As a Member on the Financial Services Committee, I will continue to participate actively in the growth of our dynamic financial services industry as well as address issues important to Houstonians.
 I will work to expand access to financial services so that all Americans have the opportunity to realize the American Dream.

 The Congressional Asian Pacific American Caucus